Back to School Sale: $100 OFF Sitewide Shop now

 soaking clothes in mixed ingredients

-One old-school technique for removing any stains, even those caused by everyday things, would be to soak the clothes according to grandma’s recipe.
+One old-school technique for removing any stains, even those caused by everyday things, is to soak the clothes according to grandma’s recipe.
 Baking soda dissolved in slightly warm water, some vinegar, and a little hydrogen peroxide goes a long way.
-We think you should test the mixture by soaking an old piece of clothing, especially to check its intensity of it in case of excessive addition of some of the ingredients.
+We think you should test the mixture by soaking an old piece of clothing, especially to check its intensity in case of excessive addition of some of the ingredients.

 5. Icing the nail polish

 Just as you would remove chewing gum from clothing by treating it with a low temperature, you can also do this to a nail polish stain.
 Fold the clothing so the stain is on top and put it in the freezer.
 Or take 2 pieces of ice cubes and leave them on the stain until they melt.
-Soon, the stain will be frozen, and you will be able to remove it.
-Note that this method will work on leather, but maybe not on other materials.
+Soon, the stain will be frozen, and you can remove it.
+Note that this method will work on leather but not other materials.

 6. Dry-clean